MaayanLab/slackbot-tutorial/3-responding-events.md

 ![Jul-13-2020 15-17-38](https://user-images.githubusercontent.com/66278476/87589004-938a1580-c6b2-11ea-8097-7f67c7a58d93.gif)

-If this is your first app you are creating, do not worry!
+If this is your first app that you are creating, do not worry!
 You'll get more familiar with this over time.
-Some tips are to pay attention to the data being sent to your application from slack, how you want that data manipulated, and what you want your bot to present back in slack!
+> :star: Some tips are to pay attention to the data being sent to your application from slack, how you want that data manipulated, and what you want your bot to present back in slack!

 ---